MPins/lightning-nodenamer/README.md

 - Default generated node aliases or RGB colors.

 Input format:
 - A json description of the public graph.
-See the ones we use to start developing this project on graphs directory.
+See the ones we use to start developing this project on graphs folder.
 We get it running the following command on a LND node:
     - lncli describegraph

 Output (nodenamer.log) with the node IDs, implementation names and version numbers: